TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Simulation Experiments

 \subsection{Tracking and Planning Simulation}

-This simulation was implemented to validate our approach under a synthetic scenario where all parameters (\eg velocity of the UAV $v_u$) are set to those expected in practice.
+This simulation was implemented to validate our approach under a synthetic scenario where all parameters (\eg, velocity of the UAV $v_u$) are set to those expected in practice.
 In this experiment, the UAV attempted to search and localize 10 moving targets randomly located in an area of $ 500~\text{m} \times 500~\text{m}$.
-The following are list of parameters used in this simulation: the sampling time step is $1$ second since the tag emits pulse signals every $1$ second.
-The solver performed a planning procedure every $N_p = 5$ s, and the look-ahead horizon parameters: $H =N_H t_{p} = 5$ s with number of horizon $\ N_H = 1$ and the planning interval $\ t_{p} = 5$ s.
-The UAV started from its home location at $u_{1} = [0,0,20,0]^{T}$, moved under the constant velocity $v_u = 5$~m/s with its maximum heading rotation angle $\theta_{max} = \pi/6$ rad/s.
-Number of particles for each target were capped at $N_s = 10,000$, with the future sample measurement $M_s = 50$, R\'{e}nyi divergence parameter $\alpha = 0.5$, number of actions $N_{\mathcal{A},s} = 5$.
+The following are the list of parameters used in this simulation: the sampling time step is $1$ second since the tag emits pulse signals every $1$ second.
+The solver performed a planning procedure every $N_p = 5$~s, and the look-ahead horizon parameters: $H =N_H t_{p} = 5$~s with the number of horizons $\ N_H = 1$ and the planning interval $\ t_{p} = 5$~s.
+The UAV started from its home location at $u_{1} = [0,0,20,0]^{T}$~m, moved under the constant velocity $v_u = 5$~m/s with its maximum heading rotation angle $\theta_{max} = \pi/6$~rad/s.
+The number of particles for each target was capped at $N_s = 10,000$, with the number of future sample measurements $M_s = 50$, the R\'{e}nyi divergence parameter $\alpha = 0.5$, the number of actions $N_{\mathcal{A},s} = 5$.
 In addition, a target is considered localized if its location uncertainty, determined by the determinant of its particles covariance, is small enough---\(N_{Th} = 10,000~\text{m}^{2N_s}\) was chosen as the limit.
 The \textit{LogPath} measurement model with $P^{d0}_r = 7.7~ \text{dBm}, n = 3.1, \sigma_P = 4.22~\text{dB}$ was used to verify our proposed algorithm.
 To demonstrate that our algorithm was able to localize mobile targets, a \textit{wombat}---an animal that usually wanders around its area was considered.
 Hence, a \textit{random walk} model was used to describe its behavior with a single target's transitional density:

 where $F = \mathbf{I}_{3}$ with $\mathbf{I}_n$ is $n \times n$ identity matrix , $\mathcal{Q} = \sigma^2_{Q}\diag([1,1,0]^T)$, $\sigma_Q = 2$~m/s.